timothydsmith/AMOJ-latex-template/README.md

-# Notes for contributors to the Australian Meteorological and Oceanographic Journal
+# Notes for contributors to the Journal of Southern Hemisphere Earth Systems Science

 <!-- MarkdownTOC -->